uw-cheme599/uw-cheme599.github.io/grading.md

 Class participation will be graded based on weekly project summaries.
 These are informal 2-3 minute presentations outlining what was accomplished in the previous week, any roadblocks that were encountered, and goals for the following week as well as soliciting any help from other teams.

+Project summaries should be accompanied by the teams GitHub Projects page.
+This page can be used to track project tasks in different stages of completion, as well as assign tasks to team members.
+This should be updated weekly during the course of the quarter.

 ## Course Project

 This course is a project-based course.
 Students will propose projects in the second week of the course based on data from their research or publicly available datasets in a topic of interest. **Students must have access to a dataset before selecting a project**.
 After project proposals have been made in the second week, students can form teams of 2-4 students to carry out the project for the rest of the quarter.